Vacuuming

 Creases: Your rug may have slight creases as a result of the shipping process.
 These should disappear after a week.
 You can speed up the process by rolling your rug in reverse and leaving it overnight.

-Shedding: For natural fibres such as wool and jute, you may witness a certain degree of shedding within the first few months of purchase.
+Shedding: For natural fibres such as wool , you may witness a certain degree of shedding within the first few months of purchase.
 This is not indicative of the quality of the rug.
 In this instance, do not over-vacuum the pile as this will cause even more shedding.

 Size Variation: Please allow size deviations of up to 5%, particularly with handmade pieces.